trongtinh1212/wirehole-ui/README.md

 Provided your DNS is properly configured on the device you're using, and you're connected to WireGuard, you can now navigate to http://pi.hole/admin and it should take you right to the pihole admin interface.

 ---
-## Support Info

-* Shell access whilst the container is running: `docker exec -it wireguard /bin/bash`
-* To monitor the logs of the container in realtime: `docker logs -f wireguard`
-* container version number
-  * `docker inspect -f '{{ index .Config.Labels "build_version" }}' wireguard`
-* image version number
-  * `docker inspect -f '{{ index .Config.Labels "build_version" }}' ghcr.io/linuxserver/wireguard`

----

 ## Updating Info

-LinuxServer images are generally static, versioned, and require an image update and container recreation to update the app inside.
-> **Note:** Updating apps inside the container is NOT supported.

 Below are the instructions for updating **containers**: